 Second approach: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-- Suppress Zero-Values: It will ignore the zeros
+- Suppress Zero-Values: Ignore the zeros

-- Suppress Missing: It will ignore the Nulls
+- Suppress Missing: Ignore the Nulls

-- Show Legend: Do you want to show the legend or not?.
-If so, check mark this option otherwise, uncheck it.
+- Show Legend: Do you want to show the legend or not?
+If so, checkmark this option; otherwise, uncheck it.

-Now you can see our newly created Pie Chart in QlikView.
+Now, see our newly created Pie Chart in QlikView.